MooHoll/physalia-DNAm-EcoEvo/README.md

 This course is aimed at researchers and technical workers who are or who will be generating and/or analysing DNA methylation from whole genome bisulfite sequencing data from IIlumina, PacBio data or Nanopore data.
 Examples demonstrated in this course will involve primarily non-model organisms with a draft reference genome available and examples of applications of this data type for different purposes will be covered.

+To make the most of this course, you should already be familiar with working on `command line interfaces` (high performance computing clusters) and `R`.

 ## Program

 ### Monday: DNA methylation analysis with short reads (Illumina WGBS and EM-Seq) – 2-7pm Berlin time